yogeshtakeo/bootcamp_jay_question/README.md

 # bootcamp_jay_question
-This is the tutorial for jay to learn about git and github
+This is the Folder for Bootcamp Student to learn about git and github